code-soup/pumpkin/readme.md

     /index-async.js     => Dynamic Webpack entrypoint

-Webpack script looks for page templates on build, based on index.scss/js index-async.scss/js, bundles it and script-loader class is loading appropriate css/js per page template. index-async.scss/js loading is defered. common/shared scss/js is manually added in config.user.js
+Webpack script looks for page templates on build, based on index.scss/js index-async.scss/js, bundles it and script-loader class is loading appropriate css/js per page template.

+Appending `-async` to index.scss/js filename makes bundled loading is defered. common/shared scss/js is manually added in config.user.js, in webpack config folder.

 #### ACF Flexible Field
 - Used to create reusable sections, ACF Admin categories to organize them
+- Each section of page is created as a specific ACF Field group and then added to `Sections` Flexible Field as a Clone.
 - Field values are retrieved with helper PHP class

 #### Theme Options to Post Type